 A Non-Profit Trade Association

 The Council is a non-profit trade association representing companies engaged in the harvesting, processing, importing and marketing of fish and seafood.
 It is an organization of like-minded fisheries and seafood associations and enterprises that support shared, fundamental principles.

 Over 100 Years of Experience

 First formed in 1915 as the Canadian Fisheries Association, it was reorganized and became the Fisheries Council of Canada in 1945.
-The Council represents member companies on all three coasts and inland freshwater fisheries.
+The Council represents member companies on all three coasts.
 These member companies process the majority of Canada’s fish and seafood production.
 Member companies also harvest a significant portion of the fisheries resources of Canada.

 In addition, Canadian and international companies and institutions providing products and services to the industry are associate members of the Fisheries Council of Canada.

 We Represent Our Members in Ottawa